 We tend to think of music as being just sound, but when we go to a concert (or watch a video recording) a large part of our enjoyment comes not only from what we hear but also from what we see.
 For a live audience, musical performance – especially string playing – also has a large “dance” component.
 We have all had the experience of watching a musician (or group) play all the notes perfectly but with such economy of movement that the overall effect is quite boring and mechanical even though an audio recording of the same performance might sound wonderfully expressive and musical.
 Jascha Heifetz and Janos Starker are two examples who come to mind.
 How much to “dance” and how much to be economical and sober with our body movements is a permanent subject of discussion amongst professional musicians, with those who move lots often being accused of cheap showmanship and attention-grabbing by their more formal colleagues.

-We can also do some dancing during the bow’s trajectory on the string, most notably with the elbow (see Bow Trajectory On String).
+We can also do some dancing during the bow’s trajectory on the string, most notably with the elbow.
+Click on the highlighted link for more on this subject.

 ON THE DIFFERENCES BETWEEN THE LEFT AND RIGHT HANDS